cansinyu/DeepSketch2Wear/README.md

 ### 🔹 UDF Data

-Refer to the [UDiFF repository](https://github.com/weiqi-zhang/UDiFF/tree/main) to generate UDF fields from DeepFashion or your own data.
+Refer to the [UDiFF](https://github.com/weiqi-zhang/UDiFF/tree/main) to generate UDF fields from DeepFashion or your own data.

 ### 🔹 Sketch Data